RMichelsen/Nvy/README.md

 Nvy is a minimal [Neovim](https://neovim.io/) client for Windows written in C++.
 It uses DirectWrite to shape and render the grid cells and text.\
-Since Nvy is just a front-end for Neovim, installing Neovim is required to use Nvy, preferably the latest nightly version, from [here](https://github.com/neovim/neovim/releases).
+Since Nvy is just a front-end for Neovim, installing Neovim is required to use Nvy, preferably the latest nightly version from [here](https://github.com/neovim/neovim/releases).

 ![](resources/client.png)